-Rara Lake is one of the drop dead gorgeous lake situated in Mugu district in western part of Nepal.
+Rara Lake is one of the drop-dead gorgeous lakes situated in the Mugu district in the western part of Nepal.
 It lies at an altitude of 2990 (9810ft) above sea level and is titled as the biggest lake of Nepal with 10.8 square kilometers water surface.
 It is the main reason behind the constant flow of tourists towards Rara National Park even though the path is tough.
-You must walk a long hour to end up to this spectacularly beautiful destination or you can even get here through air transportation via Talcha airport which is around 4 km east of the Rara Lake.
+You must walk a long hour to end up to this spectacularly beautiful destination or you can even get here through air transportation via Talcha airport which is around 4 km east of Rara Lake.
 You can be keen on the pristine beauty of the lake or you can also prefer trekking and sightseeing in and around the national park.

 Shey Phoksundo Lake

-The lake settled at an elevation of 3611.5m (11849ft) with maximum depth of 145m (476ft) is named after Shey Phoksundo.
+The lake settled at an elevation of 3611.5m (11849ft) with a maximum depth of 145m (476ft) is named after Shey Phoksundo.
 It is the deepest lake of Nepal, situated in Dolpa district.
 In September 2007, this lake had been designated as a Ramsar site.
-It is not only famous for its depth but also famous for its exotic turquoise blue color, a greenish blue lake.
-It lies on the northern part of Dhaulagiri range and therefore surrounded by pristine snow-capped mountains.
+It is not only famous for its depth but also famous for its exotic turquoise blue color, a greenish-blue lake.
+It lies in the northern part of the Dhaulagiri range and therefore surrounded by pristine snow-capped mountains.
 It can be said a hidden gem or wonder of Nepal.

-Begnas Lake is one of the freshwater lakes of Pokhara, and the third largest lake of Nepal.
-It is the second largest lake of Pokhara after Phewa Lake among the eight lakes in Pokhara valley.
-The elevation of the lake is 650m (2133ft) and covers an area of 3.28 square kilometres.
-The water level always fluctuates seasonally due to rain and used continuously for irrigation purpose.
+Begnas Lake is one of the freshwater lakes of Pokhara, and the third-largest lake in Nepal.
+It is the second-largest lake of Pokhara after Phewa Lake among the eight lakes in Pokhara valley.
+The elevation of the lake is 650m (2133ft) and covers an area of 3.28 square kilometers.
+The water level always fluctuates seasonally due to rain and used continuously for irrigation purposes.
 This is one of the popular touristic destinations of Pokhara, where some parts of the lake are still used as caged fisheries.